Fill out CILB forms

 Frequently Asked Questions

-What is the purpose of CILB forms?
+What is the primary purpose of CILB forms?

 Where should I submit my completed CILB application?